-Williams is adding a new delivery point in New York City through the construction of a new 3.2 mile pipeline connecting the Transco pipeline’s existing Lower New York Bay Lateral to the Rockaway Peninsula.
-The project scope includes one mile of horizontal directional drilled (HDD) and 2.2 miles of conventionally laid 26” pipeline connected to the existing Transco system by two 18” hot taps and a subsea manifold used for maintenance and testing.
-Project activities will take place on a 24 hour basis beginning in early June 2014.
-The project is expected to be placed into service in the spring of 2015.
+Williams has added a new delivery point in New York City through the construction of a new 3.2 mile pipeline connecting the Transco pipeline’s existing Lower New York Bay Lateral to the Rockaway Peninsula.
+The project, which was placed into service on May 15, 2015, included one mile of horizontal directional drilled (HDD) and 2.2 miles of conventionally laid 26” pipeline connected to the existing Transco system by two 18” hot taps and a subsea manifold used for maintenance and testing.

 Williams has been working with federal and state agencies over the last six years to develop the Rockaway Delivery Lateral Project.
 The Project is regulated under Section 7 (c) of the Natural Gas Act.
 Key Project regulatory milestones are outlined below.